 The concerts will be free and open to the public, and we hope you will join us.
 Audiences will experience a wide range of repertoire, from sacred band chorales to contemporary songs; from concert anthems with orchestra to new arrangements for concert band!

 One of the greatest benefits of registering for the 26th Festival will be the opportunity to work with wonderful conductors, composers, singers, and instrumentalists, highly acclaimed in their individual disciplines.
 For the upcoming festival, we are proud to bring in several leading conductors: Dr. John Sinclair, professor of music at Rollins College and Artistic Director of the Bach Festival Society of Winter Park, FL.
-Allen Frank, of Liberty High School, with years of professional and teaching experience. ___will lead the children’s music program.
-Jan Harke is will lead the Handbell Program.
-Don Kemmerer, director of the BAM Trombone Choir, for over ____ years, will lead the Festival Trombone Choir.
+Allen Frank, of Liberty High School, with years of professional and teaching experience.
+Sarah Hriniak will lead the children’s music program and ACTS musical theater, with the help of Myra Jones.
+Jan Harke will lead the Handbell Program.
+Don Kemmerer, director of the BAM Trombone Choir, will lead the Festival Trombone Choir.

-The Rev. Nola R. Knouse, Ph.D. will be Music Director of the Festival. ____ will be the featured soprano soloist for the week.
+The Rev. Nola R. Knouse, Ph.D. will be Music Director of the Festival.
+Mary Wilson will be the featured soprano soloist for the week.

 The first Moravian Music Festival was in 1950.
 Since 2010, the Festivals have been the responsibility of the Foundation, which has worked well, since the “institutional memory” and artistic planning of music festivals already resided with MMF.
 The local Festival Planning Committee is a dedicated team of tireless volunteers, who began working in 2018, ably led by Hank Naisby.